Why Small Arguments Turn Into Big Fights in Relationships

 They hear: You were not thinking of me.

 Neither of you misreads the other on purpose.
-You each respond to the pressure you are under.
-Your partner's distress sharpens your defensiveness.
-Your defensiveness hardens their distress into conviction.
-Two people under strain reinforce each other.
-The exchange builds rather than settles.
+Each of you is responding to the pressure you feel under.
+Distress sharpens defensiveness.
+Defensiveness hardens distress into conviction.

 This is why small arguments begin to feel decisive.
 They stop serving as disagreements to resolve and become tests of the relationship itself.